 Evaluate the benefits of covering part of the central region of the calorimeter with higher granularity, rad-hard detectors, e.g. lead tungstate crystals.
 A solution similar to that used in the PRIMEX experiment is clearly proof that this can be done.
 Although work still needs to be done on the region that where two different types of crystals abut each other.
-There is also some R& D work being done with Pb-scintillator as in the barrel calorimeter.
+There is also some R&D work being done with Pb-scintillator used in the barrel calorimeter as it has very similar radiation length to Pb-glass.
+Initial studies that were carried out in low energy beams at TRIUMF are inconclusive, mostly due to too low of beam energy.

 Develop a good understanding of the light output budget of the calorimeter and evaluate the impact of different readout schemes on the energy and timing resolution of the calorimeter.
-There is still significant R& D work related to the SciPM's going on in this area.
+There is still significant R& D work related to the SiPM's going on in this area.

 Make sure that the start counter has an essential role for triggering or event analysis.
 If it does not, then remove it; if it does, then look into a substantial reduction of the scintillator thickness.
-After careful consideration of the start couter, the collaboration believes that a very simple design will be able to carry out the
+After careful consideration of the start counter, the collaboration believes that a very simple and inexpensive design will be able to carry out the the role of helping to identify the beam bunch of the primary electron during the initial phases of the experiment.
+It has also been shown that unless the start counter has both an $r\phi$ resolution better than a few hundred microns and can provide reasonably accurate z information that it is not useful in track reconstruction.